Skip to content

 Strengths: Core Banking, Blockchain, Crypto Assets, Deposits, InsurTech, Markets, Payments, WealthTech

-An established global centre of banking and asset management, Switzerland has a vibrant FinTech sector with access to clients and funding.
+A global centre of banking and asset management, Switzerland has a vibrant FinTech sector with access to clients and funding.
 Strengths in Core Banking, Markets and WealthTech are augmented by Digital Assets and Blockchain infrastructure.

 payments in ukraine